AEC Application Process

 Closing Dates for Submissions and AEC Meeting Dates 2019

-Submissions must be received in email by close of business on the Friday, 2 weeks before the meeting.
+Submissions must be received in email by close of business on Friday, two weeks before the meeting.

-Please email your submissions to firstname.lastname@example.org, you no longer need to bring hard copies to the office we have now gone fully electronic.
+Please email your submissions to email@example.com.
+We are no longer accepting hard copies as we are fully digital.

 Closing Date to